machow/2025-talk-doomsday/README.md

-This repository is for a 5 minute show and tell on Conway’s Doomsday Algorithm as posit workweek 2025.
+This repository is for a 5 minute show and tell on Conway’s Doomsday Algorithm at posit workweek 2025.

-## Learning the Doomsday ALgorithm
+## Learning the Doomsday Algorithm

 - https://rudy.ca/doomsday.html